 Orobelle, Duchess of Diamonds, is the child holding the multiverse together.
-This cosmic duty, accorded to her by her mother, was meant to seal her claim to the throne.
+This cosmic duty, accorded to her by her mother, was meant to seal her claim to the Queen of Hearts' throne.

 Instead, it has only drawn the attention of a foe from a different world, hell-bent on capturing and using Orobelle for their own ends.